rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt1/index.md

 Even though this data is generated, that's the exact data you can get from a real behavioral experiment.
 Each row in a dataset represents a trial for a particular subject. `choice` column represents the option chosen, `gain` and `loss` represent the reward and punishment values for a given trial.
-Full generated data set can be viewed here (link).
+Full generated data set can be found [here](https://github.com/ruslan-kl/defme.xyz/blob/master/content/post/computational-models-of-behavior-pt1/agent_data.csv).

 <details><summary><b><font color="#ff6969">Code</font></b></summary>
 <p>